varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/stocks/lattice-eq-price.md

 * [Introduction to lattice models](content:lattice-models-introduction).
 Lattice models discretize the possible furture states of the world, e.g., the share price of a stock, into a finite number of states.
 For example, a Binomial lattice model has two future states, up and down.
 We'll discuss how to build a lattice model and how to use it to price assets.

-* [Risk-neutral pricing](content:lattice-models-risk-neutral-pricing) is a alternative hypothetical pricing framework that allows us to price assets assuming that investors are risk-neutral.
-We'll discuss how to use risk-neutral pricing to price assets in a lattice model.
+* [Real-world and risk-neutral pricing](content:lattice-models-risk-neutral-pricing).
+Real-world pricing refers to the observed price, while risk-neutral pricing is a hypothetical pricing framework that assumes investors are risk-neutral.
+This section will explore how to use both methods to price assets within a lattice model.

 * [Testing the lattice model](content:lattice-models-testing-lattice-model) is an important step in the model building process.
 We'll discuss how to test the lattice model using real-world versus risk-neutral probabilities.
 We'll also discuss how to test the lattice model using the implied volatility of options.